subiabre/phpmetro/README.md

 - **bootstrap**: The classes mapper.
 Usually your composer autoload.
 - **verbose**: When set to "true" PHPMetro will display additional run info.

 There are no more run configurations.
 The runner will automatically fetch files from the suites you define.
-You can define more configurations per suite.
+You can set more configurations per suite.

 #### Configuring Suites
 ```xml